Tuesday, September 26, 2023

 2023 Sep 22, James D. Vaughn, Old Jail Museums and David Crockett's Log Cabin Lawrenceburg, TN

-Our granddaughter didn't have school today and wanted to go to a museum.
+Our granddaughter didn't have school today and wanted to visit a museum.

-Just this year she has gotten interested in museums so we are always looking for a new one to visit.
+She has become interested in museums just this year, so we are always looking for a new one to visit.

 Visitor Center 31 Public Square Lawrenceburg, TN 38464.